 Keyboard accessibility is a cornerstone of web accessibility.
 This allows users to navigate your website using their keyboard.
 They don’t need a mouse or trackpad.

-Most people take a mouse for granted but many users have to rely on their keyboard.
+Most people take a mouse for granted, but many users have to rely on their keyboard.
 They may have motor disabilities, vision impairments, or even temporary injuries like a broken arm that make it impossible to use a mouse.
 Those users rely on keyboard shortcuts and the “Tab” key to browse websites.

 Table of Contents for this post